Best Food Storage Bag of 2021

 Ease of Closure

-Our third testing metric was checking to see how easy it was to actually get a bag to fully seal.
+Getting a proper seal on plastic baggies is not always an easy task.
 We encountered slide zippers, squeeze zippers, a self-sealing adhesive strip, and a roll-top closure.
+Partial and leaky seals are the worst, especially when you don't discover the failure until long after the contents have covered your fridge or cupboard.
 The clear-cut winner was the Ziploc slider freezer bag.
 The convenience of sliding the top open and closed without having to double-check if the bag sealed was ideal.

 The other Ziploc bags featuring Ziploc's version of the standard squeeze zipper all worked pretty well, even when full or wet.
 The Glad squeeze zipper was a battle to get fully sealed.
 Once they were sealed, they stayed sealed, but the initial closure was a struggle, especially when wet.